KholdStare/plumbingplusplus/README.md

 would want to pipeline, so here are a few ideas on how to incorporate those into the library as well.

-First, functions that are "asymmetric" they require several items of the same input type and produce only a single output (or vice versa).
-These can be defined through iterators:

-    // As an example, creates one image for every three,
-    // effectively merging them
-    template <typename InputIterator, typename OutputIterator>
-    void mergeHDR(InputIterator& first,
-                  InputIterator& last,
-                  OutputIterator& dest);

-    // pipeline saves a single merged image for every 3 paths given (paths >> loadImage >> mergeHDR >> saveImage).wait();

-There might be problems automatically deducing whether a callable entity is the first kind (one input, one output) vs the second kind (returns void, but works on iterators).
-Template trickery will have to be employed.

-Other functions could take several arguments of different types, and return something else:
+Some functions could take several arguments of different types, and return something else:

     /**